AungYeZawDev/README/jectsport.md

-# Badoo Tech Blog Terms and Conditions
+# Ject Sport Mobile Terms and Conditions

 These Terms and Conditions of Use (**Terms**) and any dispute or claim arising out of or in connection with it or its subject matter (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law.
 In the event there is a discrepancy between this English language version and any translated copies of the Terms, the English version shall prevail.